EshaanAgg/web/src/content/blog/placements/oa_1.md

 tags: ["placements", "2024"]
 ---

-Sitting for placements is a huge rollercoster ride, but having some idea of what to expect can make the ride a bit smoother.
 Here is a brief of some online assessments (patterns, questions & tips) that I either personally gave or heard about from my peers during the season of 2024.

 - [GreyOrange](#greyorange)
 - [Squarepoint Capital](#squarepoint-capital)